There are over 11 million single-parent families in the United States. 80% of those families are headed by women.

 Before You Start Looking for Loans, Consider Other Means of Assistance

 To lessen your financial burden and risk of running into deeper money issues, look into programs like Medicaid and Section 8 to mitigate your healthcare and housing expenses.
 You can also ask social workers for resources that might help to offset childcare expenses and even the cost of a vehicle.
+You can even earn some quick cash by answering surveys on Survey Monkey.
+You can see how legitimate Survey Monkey is by reading this online review of survey monkey.

 Loans for Single Moms